 The duty cycle is determined from the DutyHi, DutyLo, and Phase parameters of the SceMiClockPort macro.
-The duty cycle is expressed as a pair of arbitrary integers: DutyHi and DutyLo interpreted as follows: if the sum of DutyHi and DutyLo represents the number of units in a period of the clock, then DutyHi represents the number of units of low time.
+The duty cycle is expressed as a pair of arbitrary integers: DutyHi and DutyLo interpreted as follows: if the sum of DutyHi and DutyLo represents the number of units in a period of the clock, then DutyHi represents the number of units of high time and DutyLo represents the number of units of low time.
 Similarly, Phase represents the number of units the clock is phase shifted relative to the reference 1/1 cclock.
 A user can also specify a don't care duty cycle.
 See 5.2.4 for more details about the duty cycle and phase.